Eoinocal/Halite/Readme.txt

 Halite: A Free Open-Source BitTorrent client

-Version: 0.2.9 Revision 217 Snapshot released 4th June 2007
+Version: 0.2.9 Revision 270 Snapshot released 25th August 2007

 NOTE!
 This is a snapshot build, as such there are incomplete features.
 Please see the forum for the most up to date details.